DaedalusOA/PhysicCirclesJs/README.md

 # DiegoOchoaa.github.io
-Simple Circle Physics using Verlet integration
+Simple Circle Physics using Verlet integration and spatial partitioning for efficiency